sundervatairaman/Gif-and-BMP-file-viewer-Waveshare-ESP32-S3-LCD-1.69/README.md

 # WaveShare ESP32 S3 LCD 1.69 TFT GIF Display Project

 This project demonstrates displaying GIFs, BMPs, on an ST7789 TFT screen using an ESP32 S3 LCD 1.69 and ESP32 C6 LCD 1.47.
 It also supports  FFat for file handling.
+Python code to convert .gif to .h file

 ## Features
 - Display GIF animations, BMP images.